Sandu Tudor: At Antim

 Soviet occupation troops arrested Kulygin in March 1946, and deported him back to Russia in early 1947.
 The missionary managed to send Tudor a series of farewell letters, appointing him his successor in Romania, the beneficiary of his will, and the representative of Optina rules.
 In his other briefs, Kulygin protests against being branded a "counter-revolutionary" under Soviet law, writing that his captors "understand nothing of things spiritual in nature", warning his disciples that they should hide all written records of their conversations.
 Records about what eventually happened to Kulygin are few and disputed.
 According to an unverified account, he died in the prison of Odessa, while others propose that he was transported to the Gulag.

-In 1948, when the Burning Pyre association was dissolved by government decree, Tudor abandoned his public career and became a monk at Antim, with the monastic name Agathon.
+In 1948, when the Burning Bush association was dissolved by government decree, Tudor abandoned his public career and became a monk at Antim, with the monastic name Agathon.
 That monastery received his entire estate, including his massive book collection.
 He also began writing his new religious poem: Imn-Acatist la Rugul Aprins al Născătoarei de Dumnezeu ("Hymn-Akathist to the Burning Pyre of the Theotokos"), with the refrain: Bucură-Te, Mireasă urzitoare de nesfârșită rugăciune! ("Rejoice, Thou Bride, Thou weaver of the eternal prayer!").

 The proclamation of a Romanian communist state that year introduced a wave of repression against Orthodox devotees in general, and mystics in particular.
 Tudor left Bucharest altogether, moving between Crasna and Govora monasteries.
 His new project, to establish a monastery home for world-weary intellectuals, was supported by the local bishops.
 He was arrested in 1948 or 1949, and the Antim meetings, closely supervised by the Securitate secret police, ceased altogether in 1950.
 Fathers Ghiuș, Boghiu and Papacioc were moved far away from Bucharest, forced to reside at Neamț Monastery.